Tomás Ó Sé: Senior

-2012 started in a similar fashion for Ó Sé.
+2012 began in a similar fashion for Ó Sé.
 Kerry's first outing in the national league was against Tipperary.
 Having become involved in an off-the-ball incident with Tipperary wing-forward Hugh Coughlan, the referee was alerted to Ó Sé's indiscretion by the linesman, with the straight red card that followed meaning that the defender was again suspended.

-Ó Sé returned to the fray in Kerry's league tie with Laois. Ó Sé played for approximately 10 minutes before being sent off again having become involved in an off the ball incident.
+Ó Sé returned to the fray in Kerry's league tie with Laois.
+He played for approximately 10 minutes before being sent off again, having become involved in an off-the-ball incident.
 The referee brandished the red for a 'striking' offence.
-Due to this being a 3rd such infraction inside 10 months, the mandatory ban was again doubled meaning Tomas was forced to sit out the remainder of the national league.
+Due to this being a third such infraction inside 10 months, the mandatory ban was again doubled – meaning that Tomás was forced to sit out the remainder of the national league.

 In 2013, Kerry started the league slowly, with losses at the hands of Mayo, Dublin, Kildare and champions Donegal.
 Relegation was looming.
-During the game against Donegal, Ó Sé was red carded for an off the ball incident with Ryan McHugh.
-This was Tomas' fifth red card between 2010 and 2013, all 5 involving 'off the ball' incidents.
-Tomas sat out the next game against Down, which Kerry won and registered their first win of the league campaign.
+During the game against Donegal, Ó Sé was red-carded for an off-the-ball incident with Ryan McHugh.
+This was Ó Sé's fifth red card between 2010 and 2013; all five involved 'off the ball' incidents.
+He sat out the next game against Down, which Kerry won and registered their first win of the league campaign.

 Retirement

-In October 2013, Ó Sé announced his retirement from inter-county football.

-Éamonn Fitzmaurice, who was managing Kerry at the time, paid tribute to Ó Sé, saying he was "the best wing back that I have seen play the game.
+In October 2013, Ó Sé announced his retirement from inter-county football. Éamonn Fitzmaurice, who was managing Kerry at the time, paid tribute to him, saying he was "the best wing back that I have seen play the game.
 In many ways Tomás epitomised everything that Kerry football is all about.
 His commitment, determination and never-say-die attitude were plainly visible every time he took to the pitch."